ln1778/Expecta/README.md

 ## STATUS

-Expecta, and Specta are considered done projects, there are no plans for _active_ development on the project at the moment aside from ensuring future Xcode compatability.
+Expecta, and ln1778 are considered done projects, there are no plans for _active_ development on the project at the moment aside from ensuring future Xcode compatability.
 Therefore it is a stable dependency, but will not be moving into the Swift world.
 If you are looking for that, we recommend you consider [Quick](https://github.com/quick/quick) and [Nimble](https://github.com/quick/nimble).